Department Box-Office Prediction

 Rating: * * * ½

-Plot: During a hunting expedition in 1819, a British officer Captain James Smith (Jian Bostoch) accidently discovers the Buddhist caves of Ajanta which date back to the Satavahana dynasty in the 200th B. C. Smith is astonished by the beauty of the pictures inside the caves.
-Later on in 1844, the Britishers send Captain Robert Gill (Philip Scott Wallace), who is a top quality painter, to recreate the paintings on canvas to enlighten the world about the great Ajanta caves.
+Plot: During a hunting expedition in 1819, British officer Captain James Smith (Jian Bostoch) accidently discovers the Buddhist caves of Ajanta which date back to the Satavahana dynasty in the 200th Century B. C. Smith is astonished by the beauty of the pictures inside the caves.
+Later on in 1844, the Britishers send Captain Robert Gill (Philip Scott Wallace), a top quality painter, to recreate the paintings on canvas to enlighten the world about the great Ajanta caves.

 As soon as Gill arrives at Lenapur for his task, he falls in love with the cave paintings and the surroundings.
-In recreating the paintings, Gill gets much needed help from Paro (Sonalee Kulkarni), a girl from the tribal community.
+In recreating the paintings, Gill gets much needed help from Paro (Sonalee Kulkarni), a girl from the local tribal community.
 As fate would have it, the couple falls in love.
 But will the society accept such a relationship?

 Review: Love is a feeling that is devoid of language barriers.
 It really doesn’t matter if you can’t understand a word of what a person speaks if your heart has struck a chord with him or her.
 Nitin Chandrakant Desai’s Ajintha explores this pure form of love while offering a visually stunning cinematic experience.
 Naturally, due to such genre, the film caters more to the art-house audience.